Madama Cucchi

 The limewood sculpture, the wood German Renaissance sculptors preferred, was conceived so as to be suspended in the middle of the room, like Piero della Francesca's egg, to symbolise the continuity of man and art.
 In Drone Dario the pointed spires crowning the sculpture are the apexes of a continuous flow of volumes wherein the Gothic cathedral leaves room to the domes of a Renaissance building and to the tufts of a palm tree.
 And in this flowing composition only two human figures can be found: in a distortion wherein the bodies lose their skin boundaries and become one essence.

-Juvarra Veranda, with its high transparent windows and 18th-century ceiling, thus offers yet another chance to become familiar with Enzo Cucchi's reflection on sculpture: “I can think of a sculpture as a shadow; I like the idea that a sculpture may cast a shadow on an unlikely place: the sea, on something classical sculptures cannot otherwise usually reach; or a thing I used to like, also in this sense this sculpture and also see the sky”
+Juvarra Veranda, with its high transparent windows and 18th-century ceiling, thus offers yet another chance to become familiar with Enzo Cucchi's reflection on sculpture: “I can think of a sculpture as a shadow; I like the idea that a sculpture may cast a shadow on an unlikely place: the sea, on something classical sculptures cannot otherwise usually reach; or a thing I used to like, also in this sense this sculpture and also see the sky”.

 In conclusion to the exhibition a simple yet sophisticated catalogue, published by Nero, wherein architecture, drawing and painting interact and challenge the mind of the viewer.